 The courtyard design has taken into consideration the privacy of the flats looking into the courtyard.
-The distance from the internal face is a minimum of 18m following the Housing Design Quality and Standards Planning Guidance.
-The position and aspect of habitable rooms has been well thought-out, generally keeping bedrooms on the outer face of the building as well as balconies.
+The distance from the internal face is a minimum of 16.5m following the Housing Design Quality and Standards Planning Guidance.
+The position and aspect of habitable rooms has been well thought-out, generally keeping living spaces on the outer face of the building as well as balconies.
+This has resulted in the courtyard-facing rooms all being bedrooms, which have less of a separation requirement.
+The overall massing of the building has been greatly reduced also, which will allow significantly more daylight and sunlight into this courtyard.